aky4wn/HH-modeling/README.md

-# HH-modeling

-Code and toy data to reproduce the results in *Hierarchical Dynamic Modeling for Individualized Bayesian Forecasting* (https://arxiv.org/abs/2101.03408).
+# Code and Simulated Data for Hierarchical Dynamic Modeling for Individualized Data

-Modeling occurs at the following levels:
-- Return
-- Total Spend
-- Spend in Category
-- Spend in Subcategory
-- Item Quantity

 ## Data